cockroachdb/errors/README.md

 `Cause()` method for backward compatibility with `github.com/pkg/errors`, if your project also uses that.

+If your error type is a wrapper, you should implement a `Format()` method that redirects to `errors.FormatError()`, otherwise `%+v` will not work.
+Additionally, if your type has a payload not otherwise visible via `Error()`, you may want to implement `errors.Formatter`.
+See [making `%+v` work with your type](#Making-v-work-with-your-type) below for details.

-Additionally, you may want your new error type to be portable across the network.
+Finally, you may want your new error type to be portable across the network.

 If your error type is a leaf, and already implements `proto.Message`